Ali-Usama/utxo-workshop/README.md

 # UTXO on Substrate

-### _Note: this workshop is presently not actively maintained and is using older versions of all dependancies than presently used in substrate._
+### _Workshop Code updated to be compatible with Rust1.63 by Usama Ali._

 A UTXO chain implementation on Substrate, with two self-guided workshops.
-Original [UXTO inspiration](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE).
+Original [UXTO inspiration](https://github.com/0x7CFE/substrate-node-template/tree/utxo)

-Substrate Version: `2.0.0-rc6`.
+Substrate Version: `4.0.0-dev`.
 For educational purposes only.

 ## Table of Contents
 - [Installation](#Installation): Setting up Rust & Substrate dependencies